oslabs-beta/RTConnect/README.md

 ```
 npm install rtconnect
 ```
-After installing the rtconnect npm package, import the VideoComponent component in your React file:
+After installing the rtconnect npm package, import the Rtconnect component in your React file:

 ```
 import { Rtconnect } from ‘rtconnect’;